WolframResearch/LibraryLinkUtilities/docs/other/paclet_use.rst

 Paclets that use LLU
 ==========================================================

-If you look for examples of LLU usage and whatever is in this documentation and in the Demo project was not enough, you can take a look at paclets shipped with
-Mathematica that use LLU.
+If you look for examples of LLU usage and whatever is in this documentation and in the Demo project was not enough, you can take a look at paclets built into the Wolfram Language that use LLU.
 You will not be able to see the C++ source code or the CMake build script but you can still investigate the paclet structure and the Wolfram Language code.
-Paclets can be found in the :file:`SystemFiles/Links` subdirectory of your Mathematica installation.
+Paclets can be found in the :file:`SystemFiles/Links` subdirectory of your installation.

 The list below may not be complete.